Summer Financial Aid

 Aid types available during summer quarter include Federal Direct Loan, Pell Grant, WA College Grant, College Bound Scholarship and WA Bridge Grant.

-IMPORTANT: Be aware that summer tuition is charged on a per-credit basis through O.C.E.
-Summer tuition and fees are charged per credit and may also include mandatory fees.
-Please review the information on the Summer Cost & Payment site for reference.
+IMPORTANT: Summer tuition and fees are charged per credit, rather than using tuition banding, and may also include mandatory fees.
+Please review the information on the summer cost & payment site for reference.

 Annual and Lifetime Aid Limits